MicrosoftDocs/power-platform/power-virtual-agents/guidance/trigger-phrases-best-practices.md

 Below are the different conversation states:
  - **Start of the conversation**: the chatbot has no context, so a user utterence is expected to either: trigger a topic directly (*IntentRecognition*), trigger a 'did You mean' disambiguation question (*IntentCandidates*) if there are multiple matching topics, or fallback (*UnknownIntent*) if the intent is not recognized.
- - **After a DYM triggered**: NLU will optimize to match one of the DYM options, with higher threshold to move out of the DYM options.
+ - **After a 'did You mean' is triggered**: NLU will optimize to match one of the suggested topics, with higher thresholds to move out of the presented options.
  - **Switching out from a current topic**: if the NLU is trying to fill a slot in a topic, and user is giving a user query, that could trigger another topic (topic switching).

 ## On punctuation, plural forms, and capitalization